-Even some of the cast are still grappling with the fact that the show is in its final season.
+Even some of the cast are still grappling with the fact that the show is finishing up its final season.
 In an Instagram tribute post to her castmates, Ross wrote, "It is so hard to say goodbye to the @blackishabc family.
 But, I leave full of joy and pride.
 It was an honor to go to work every day, to create our hilarious and important show.
 We changed the landscape of modern primetime television."

-Scribner also echoed his TV mom's sentiments and told POPSUGAR, "It was definitely hard, but we were so thankful that we were able to get an eighth and final season to send it off the right way . . . we really get to send them off in a celebratory manner, and just celebrate all the amazing storylines that we've had over the years and what we've been to Black culture."
+Scribner echoed his TV mom's sentiments in an interview with POPSUGAR, stating, "It was definitely hard, but we were so thankful that we were able to get an eighth and final season to send it off the right way . . . we really get to send them off in a celebratory manner, and just celebrate all the amazing storylines that we've had over the years and what we've been to Black culture."